The People in the Trees: Plot

 Shortly after discovering the Dreamers, the explorers also discover a group of Ivu'ivu's who had lost contact with the U'ivuians.
 They are allowed to observe the village, as long as they do not bring the Dreamers in contact with them.
 While there, Norton observes the villagers engaging in the ritualistic rape of a ten-year-old boy.
-While Esme finds the ritual disturbing, Norton decides that it is not rape or abuse but simply a cultural difference.
+While Duff finds the ritual disturbing, Norton decides that it is not rape or abuse but simply a cultural difference.
 Later on, he has a sexual encounter with the boy who was raped, which he claims is consensual.

 He and the group also observe the chief of the village engaging in a ritual to celebrate his 60th year, where he eats a turtle.
 Norton quickly realizes that there is a link between eating the turtle, the seeming immortality, and the brain damage exhibited by the dreamers.
 After interviewing one of the dreamers, he is taken to a small pond where the turtles come from, and later, against Tallent's advice, he returns and kills one of the turtles to bring back its flesh for experiments in America.
 He and Tallent also bring back four of the Dreamers for further observation.

 Back in America, working at Stanford, Norton feeds the turtle to mice, and realizes that their life cycle can be extended six times that of regular mice.
 He publishes his paper, at first to derision and, eventually, to acclaim.
 Tallent warns him that his paper has condemned the people of U'ivu, and this eventually proves true: the turtles of Ivu'ivu are eventually hunted to extinction by pharmaceutical companies, and the island itself is destroyed.
 Eventually, U'ivu is colonized as well.
 Norton continues to visit the island, and begins to adopt local abandoned children in great numbers.
 In 1980, he sees a decrepit man he believes was the boy he had the sexual encounter with when he first came to Ivu'ivu, who foists his son on Norton.
 Norton takes the boy home and names him Victor.

 As Victor grows older, he and Norton develop an increasingly contentious relationship.
 Norton claims that, on Christmas, Victor locked Norton out of his home, leaving him to die, after which Norton locks Victor in the basement for a few days.
 When Victor is a teenager, he goes to Norton's brother, Owen, and tells him that Norton raped him, causing a rift between the brothers, and leading to Norton's imprisonment.